Fiduciary Bond Guide (Probate Bond)

-You are required to obtain a bond when you are named as a fiduciary or executor to protect the rightful heirs of an estate.
-If you do not handle the estate of a deceased individual according to the will or a court, a claim can be filed on your bond.
+Fiduciary bonds are required by a court when you are named as the fiduciary or executor to protect the rightful heirs of an estate.
+The court requirements will vary by the state, county, township or city where the decedent lived at the time of his death, as probate laws vary by jurisdiction.
+If you do not handle the estate of a deceased individual according to the will or a court, a claim can be filed on your bond which you’re responsible to pay.
+A bond can be required even if the will states that no bond is needed, as it is ultimately left to the judge's discretion.
+This bond type is referred to by other names such as probate bonds, estate bonds and executor bonds.

 Yes.
 Collateral is not required for most probate bonds.
 They are usually approved with just your indemnification and premium.